William C. Canby Jr.

 This annual lecture is named in honor of William C. Canby Jr., of the U.S. Court of Appeals for the Ninth Circuit, a founding faculty member of the Sandra Day O’Connor College of Law and the Indian Legal Program.
 This year we were honored to have William C. Canby Jr. himself deliver the lecture.

-Judge Canby was born in St. Paul, Minn., and graduated summa cum laude from Yale University in 1953, and from the University of Minnesota Law School in 1956, Order of the Coif.
+Judge Canby was born in St. Paul, Minn., and graduated from Yale University in 1953, and from the University of Minnesota Law School in 1956, Order of the Coif.
+He was a member of Phi Beta Kappa.
 He served two years as a Judge Advocate General in the U.S. Air Force, then clerked for Associate Justice Charles Evans Whittaker on the U.S. Supreme Court in 1958-59.
 During his tenure as a law clerk, the Supreme Court decided Williams v.
 Lee, a case that sparked Judge Canby’s lifelong interest in Indian law.
 He returned to Minneapolis and practiced law at Oppenheimer, Hodgson, Brown, Baer & Wolf.

 In 1962, Judge Canby and his wife, Jane, helped establish the Peace Corps in Africa, serving ﬁrst in Ethiopia, then as a Director in Uganda.
 Returning to the United States, he served as Special Assistant to Sen. Walter F. Mondale, then as an assistant to Harris Wofford, President of State University of New York at Old Westbury.